mjknj18/Stock-Market-Trend-Analysis/README.md

 3. Analyze data to find start and end of year data for each individual stock.
 4. Calculate annual net change in stock price and format output based on direction of change.
 5. Calculate calculate annual percent difference in stock price.
-6. Calculate overall year end stock volume.
+6. Calculate overall year-end stock volume.
 7. Determine stocks with greatest annual percent increase and decrease.
 8. Determine stock with greatest overall volume at year's end.
 9. Repeat process for remaining years of stock market data.